 These days whenever we have a get-together, Tim is usually stuck shaking margaritas the whole time.
 It’s basically the classic, original margarita recipe.
 Tim didn’t invent it, obviously, but he’s still my hero for making it for me.

 If you’re used to margaritas from a mix, get ready to have your socks blown off.
 This is how margaritas should be made.
 You won’t ever want a margarita from a mix again.
 Which is good, because not only does this margarita recipes taste a million times better, the mixes usually have ingredients you wouldn’t want to put in your body.
 We’re already putting alcohol in there.
 Let’s stop there.

 Yeah, yeah, I know.
 The pre-made mixes make it easy.
 Blah blah blah.
 Sorry, but I’m not listening.
 This margarita recipe is worth every second it takes to make it.
 And if there ever were a time to take an extra step to make a superior margarita, it would be Cinco de Mayo.
+(Or National Margarita Day!!)
 Agreed?
-All right then, here’s what you need:

 You can use blanco or reposado tequila.
 Reposado is tequila that has been aged in oak whiskey barrels while blanco is distilled and bottled immediately.
 I prefer blanco for this margarita recipe, but it’s personal preference.
 You want a high-quality tequila that is 100% agave with no fillers or other ingredients.
 The bottle shown is Corralejo, the one that Tim recommends, and retails for about $25 a bottle.